felifluid/bachelorarbeit/thesis/chapters/background.typ

 // nonlinear run

+// ?? add section for toroidal coordinates

 == Hamada coordinates
-To efficiently solve the gyrokinetic equation, GKW makes use of so called _Hamada Coordinates_.
+To efficiently solve the gyrokinetic equation, GKW makes use of so called _hamada coordinates_.
 Hamada coordinates are retrieved by transforming the toroidal coordinates in such a way that

 + field lines become straight and
 + one of the coordinates is aligned with the magnetic field. // Formatierung??

-For further reading on how this is achieved in detail, see @peeters2015[A1].
+For further reading on how this is achieved in detail, see @peeters2015[23ff].

-// TODO: explain toroidal coordinates

-In circular geometry the coordinate transformation is defined by the following equations:
+In circular geometry the coordinate transformation is defined by the following equations (see @peeters2015[A1]):

 $
   &psi(r) = r/R_text("ref") \